Utsav Chakraborty: Style

 Chakraborty's stand up is irreverent in nature, a comedic style he cultivated since operating @SatanBhagat.
-He leveraged his online fame into open-mic spots and writing gigs for comedy sketches and television.
-He has since won multiple open mics and gigged across India.
+He used his online presence to secure open-mic opportunities and writing work for comedy sketches and television.
+He has since won multiple open-mic events and performed at venues across India.

 Controversy

 In October 2018, a number of allegations of Chakraborty's sexual impropriety surfaced on Twitter, several of which claimed that he had sent unsolicited and explicit messages.
 Following this, Chakraborty apologized for his transgressions.
 However, in a leaked call recording which surfaced in November 2019 between him and one of the prime accuser, Chakraborty challenged the authenticity of the allegations; he also claimed that the unverified allegations effectively destroyed his career, maligned his reputation, and made him suicidal.

 Events

 In October 2018, comedian Mahima Kukreja claimed on Twitter that Chakraborty had sent her "a dick pic", and also posted screenshots of anonymous messages as purported evidence of him attempting to harass a minor girl.

 “Someday, maybe, I’ll talk about what transpired in detail.
 It was not at all as cut and dry [sic] as it was presented to the world.
 But in the interim, I just hope to not be an absolute dingbat now or in the future — if I get to have one, that is.”